frctl/fractal.build/docs/api/01-index.md

 If you've created a {{ link('@project-settings', 'project settings file') }} for your project then you have already interacted with the Fractal API.

+## Obtaining a Fractal instance

 All API methods are called on an instance of Fractal or one of the objects it exposes.
-To get a new instance of Fractal, first `require` the `@frctl/fractal` module and then call the .create() method on it.
+To get a new instance of Fractal, first `require` the `@frctl/fractal` module and then call the `.create()` method on it.
 In one line that looks like this:

 ```js
 const fractal = require('@frctl/fractal').create();